 The “Valley Lily” can also be sold as a potted container plant during the year.

-Be aware all parts of lily of the valley plants are toxic to humans.
-If you have little children it should be planted with care.
+Be aware that all parts of the valley plants’ lily are toxic to humans.
+If you have little children, they should be planted with care.

 The location you choose should have well-drained soil and receive partial sun.
-The Lily of the Valley plant is not choosy on the soil it grows in.
+The Lily of the Valley plant is not choosy on its soil.
 However, it does not do well in swampy conditions.

 It prefers humus-rich, moist soil.
 Soils can be amended by adding organic material such as decomposed manure or peat moss.

-Lily of the valley spreads very fast and it may over-run other flowers.
-It prefers partial shade, but it can also tolerate full sun in areas with cooler summers.
+The Lily of the valley spreads quickly and may over-run other flowers.
+It prefers partial shade but can also tolerate full sun in areas with cooler summers.

 If the pips have roots, snip them about half an inch at the end to encourage branching out, and the fragrant flowers for the garden will have a greater chance of flourishing.